fsharpasharp/vim-story/README.md

 ![Usage](https://i.imgur.com/YMJHRce.gif)

 # Usage
-Call :Story to begin your completion from <cword>.
+Call :Story to begin your completion.

 ```
 <CR> to continue the completion.